 Where To Find Out MoreTo obtain other information about school leavers consider indicators: School leavers with NCEA

-Level 1or above School leavers with a
+Level 1 or above School leavers with at least a

-university entrance standard School leavers entering
+entrance standard award School leavers entering

 tertiary education 18-year-olds with a minimum of